eXpOSNitc/user-contrib/users/anandubajith/docker-based-setup-silc.md

   docker start silc
   docker exec -it silc /bin/bash
 ```

+### Connecting to the container using VS Code
+- Install both `ms-vscode-remote.remote-wsl` and `ms-azuretools.vscode-docker` extensions
+- Go to the Docker Tab
+- Start the silc container
+- Right click on it and click `Attach Visual Studio Code`

 The usage instructions for the XSM simulator can be found here.